l-lin/angular-datatables/README.md

 Additional notes
 ----------------

-* This module does not support multiple datatables in the same page (YET)!
-You can do it, but expect some side effects!
 * Each time a datatable is rendered, a message is sent to the parent scopes with the id of the table and the DataTable itself.

 For instance, for the given dataTable: